Doudleby: History

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Church of Saint Vincent of Saragossa was first mentioned in 1143.
+The Church of Saint Vincent was first mentioned in 1143.
 The oldest preserved parts are the Gothic sacristy and chancel from the 14th century.
 The nave was added at the end of the 15th century.
 In 1708–1709, the church was rebuilt in the Baroque style, and the tower was added.